Establish Specialised Agency to Harness AfCFTA Opportunities, Afreximbank Tells Nigeria - THISDAYLIVE

 “Unless businesses and traders know where the markets for their goods are or where they can source inputs, they cannot participate fully in the market the AfCFTA is hoping to create,” he stated.

-He added that with capital being hard to access, expensive and very short term in Africa when compared to most other parts of the world, an optimal industrialization strategy for Nigeria should be one that emphasised labour intensive industrialisation.
+He noted that with capital being hard to access, expensive and very short term in Africa when compared to most other parts of the world, an optimal industrialisation strategy for Nigeria should be one that emphasised labour intensive industrialisation.

-The bank had also committed $500 million to members of the Manufacturers Association of Nigeria (MAN) in the context of helping companies think and act continental, to help them improve their equipment to make them export-ready.

-Also speaking, Vice-President Yemi Osinbajo, who was the special guest of honour for the night, extolled the capacity of Nigeria and Nigerians to excel and do the country proud.
+Also speaking, Vice President and the Special Guest of Honour, Prof. Yemi Osinbajo, extolled the capacity of Nigeria and Nigerians to excel and do the country proud.

 Indicating that Nigerians had every reason to be proud of their country, he cited the feat of the citizens who participated effectively in the bobsledding event during the last Olympic Games despite the fact that Nigeria is a tropical country with no snow, Nollywood’s dominance in the entertainment industry, and other pacesetting activities of Nigerians in many areas.